 Ease of Use

 Most toys are pretty simple to figure out.
 Dogs squeak a squeaky toy, chase a ball, or chew a rugged toy bone.
-But there are a few more complicated toys that require your dog to work a little harder–like treat dispensers.
-Many dogs enjoy the challenge but others might get frustrated.
+But there are complicated toys that require your dog to work a little harder–like treat dispensers.
+Many dogs enjoy the challenge, but others might get frustrated.
 Choose toys based on your pup’s personality and interests.